IN THIS ARTICLE

 What should I avoid while taking amoxapine (Asendin)?

 Avoid drinking alcohol.
 It can cause dangerous side effects when taken together with amoxapine.

-Grapefruit and grapefruit juice may interact with amoxapine.
-Discuss the use of grapefruit products with your doctor before increasing or decreasing the amount of grapefruit products in your diet.
+Grapefruit and grapefruit juice may interact with amoxapine and lead to unwanted side effects.
+Discuss the use of grapefruit products with your doctor.

 What other drugs will affect amoxapine (Asendin)?

 Cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and seizure medication can add to sleepiness caused by amoxapine.
 Tell your doctor if you regularly use any of these medicines, or any other antidepressants.